amanchadha/iSeeBetter/README.md

 <p align="center">Figure 4: DBPN architecture for SISR, where we perform up-down-up sampling using 8 × 8 kernels with stride of 4, padding of 2.
 Similar to the ResNet architecture above, the DBPN network also uses Parametric ReLUs as its activation functions.</p>

 ![Disc](https://github.com/amanchadha/iSeeBetter/blob/master/images/Disc.jpg)
-<p align="center">Figure 5: Discriminator Architecture from SRGAN (16).
+<p align="center">Figure 5: Discriminator Architecture from SRGAN.
 The discriminator uses Leaky ReLUs for computing its activations.</p>

 ## Dataset